 Microwave popcorn may also contain diacetyl, which is a chemical found in artificial butter flavoring.

-Many brands of microwave popcorn are made using hydrogenated or partially-hydrogenated oils, which contain harmful trans fats.
-Studies have linked trans fats to an increased risk of heart disease and other serious diseases (23, 24, 25).
+Many brands of microwave popcorn are made using hydrogenated oils, which may still contain traces of harmful partially hydrogenated oils or trans fats.

 Even if certain brands say they are free of these chemicals, you may still want to avoid them since it’s so easy to make your own healthy popcorn.

-Bottom Line: Pre-packaged microwave popcorn often contains PFOA and diacetyl, chemicals that may be harmful.
-It may also contain unhealthy trans fats.
+Pre-packaged microwave popcorn often contains PFOA and diacetyl, chemicals that may be harmful.
+It may also contain traces of trans fats.

 Despite all of popcorn’s healthy qualities, the way it is prepared can greatly impact its nutritional quality.